 Standard Appointments are held at 15-minute intervals.

-It is important you consider how long the doctor might need with you in order to help you with your concerns.
+When booking an appointment, it is important that you consider how long the doctor might need with you in order to address your concerns.
 There are some types of medical problems that are better suited to our standard appointment time of 15 minutes while others will require a more thorough assessment and investigation.
-If you do have a number of issues to discuss then the doctor will require more time.
+If you do have a number of issues to discuss, then the doctor will require more time.